 In order to determine how much of a loan you can get preapproved for, your loan officer will talk with you about your credit score, employment and income, and down payment funds.
 The resulting preapproval letter from your lender will tell you the maximum price of a property you can afford.
 (At this point, you may also want to talk with your financial advisor or planner about lining up funds for a deposit, down payment and closing costs.)

 A buyer should almost always have a home inspection of the property they’ve offered to purchase.
 This lets you really know what you’re buying into.

-  Your licensed inspector will conduct a thorough walk-through of the property—from the chimney to the electrical sockets—pointing out structural strengths and defects and making recommendations for improvements.
-You’ll pay the inspector directly at the time of service.
+Your licensed inspector will conduct a thorough walk-through of the property—from the basement to the electrical sockets—pointing out structural strengths and defects and making recommendations for improvements.
+For more info on basement inspections, you can check this out.

 You’ll have one (or two) attorneys for three roles in the process:

 - to help you negotiate and uphold the Purchase and Sale contract with the seller;

 - to represent the lender at the closing (if you’re getting a mortgage); and

 - to coordinate the signing of all papers and the transfer of all funds at the closing.

 You can bring in a plumber, roofer or electrician to give an estimate on the work you might need before finalizing your sales contract with the seller.